Bank of China (601988.SS) Stock Price

 Bank of China shares outstanding

-The number of shares was Bank of China in 2025 — This indicates how many shares 294.388 B is divided into.
+The number of shares of Bank of China was 294.39 B in 2025.
+This indicates how many shares Bank of China is divided into.
 Since shareholders are the owners of a company, each share represents a small portion of the company's ownership.

 • 3 Years